USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 scrubbed before the material is reviewed for release.

 Software that is released to the public is similar to a publication and SHOULD be treated like one.
-The author(s) MUST ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
+The developer(s) MUST ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
 Language that would not be used in a professional journal MUST NOT be used in software.
 Direct any questions about this to the ARL Public Affairs Office (PAO).

 Where possible, it is wise to follow best practices in software engineering.
 Because of the wide variety of programming languages in use, project goals,